-1. “I can’t imagine what you’re experiencing right now.”
+1. “I'm so sorry for what you’re experiencing right now.”

-In truth, we all process grief in different ways.
-While losing someone you love (pet or person) is a universal experience, no two people are ever going to have exactly the same experience and suggesting that they could feel dismissive of the very real anguish your loved one is experiencing.
+We all process grief in different ways.
+While losing someone you love (pet or person) is a universal experience, no two people are ever going to have exactly the same experience, and suggesting that could feel dismissive of the very real anguish your loved one is experiencing.

 2. “Would you like me to help you put away their things for now?”